Polestar 4 Review 2024

 If you’re looking for a super-stylish electric car, and you fancy something a bit different to the norm, then there’s a heck of a lot to like about the Polestar 4.
 Its handsomely striking looks are complimented by the Polestar brand’s stylish and unconventional image, and if you don’t get bored with explaining what it is to people all the time, then you’ll most likely find that individuality appealing.

-We've only tried the Single Motor version so far, but we reckon this will be plenty fast enough to suit most buyers, and delivers significant advantages in both purchase price and range.
+Having tried both the Single and Dual Motor versions, we reckon the Single is plenty fast enough to suit most buyers while delivering a significant purchase advantage and providing slightly more range.
 Plus, you’re still getting the Polestar 4’s theatrical looks, plush interior and generous equipment.
 That said, we wouldn’t blame you if you wanted to go the whole hog and go for the super-fast Twin Motor version.

 That’s a tremendous question, and the answer will likely depend on whether you agree with Polestar’s assertion that the Polestar 4 is an SUV.
 If you do, then a Porsche Macan could be seen as a worthy alternative, while if you don’t, then a Taycan might be a more appropriate rival.
 One thing is for sure: prestige rivals such as Audi, BMW and Mercedes have no shortage of all-electric models on offer, in all sorts of body styles, depending on which way you see it.